-I found Rich on Twitter.
+I found Rich on Twitter (back when I used to have a Twitter account).
 I don’t remember if it was because he posted about a local MMA event or if someone @replied him about the event, but I quickly found his LinkedIn profile and saw that he owned a fitness company in Bangkok.

 Perfect, I thought.
 We’re both from the States, we’re about the same age and, if all else fails, we can talk about MMA.